Amos Gill

 Amos William Gill (born 22 June 1991) is an Australian comedian and television and radio presenter.

 Gill was born in Adelaide.
 He attended Mercedes College in Adelaide and Aquinas College in Perth, graduating from the former.
 He later went on to study law at the University of Adelaide.
 He is of Croatian-Australian descent.

 Career

 Stand-up

 Gill's stand-up career started in 2010 when he entered the Triple J Raw Comedy Competition, where he reached the State Final.
 In 2012, he was a runner-up in the National Final.
 Gill went on to earn a nomination for the "Best Emerging Comedian" and "People's Choice" awards at the 2013 Adelaide Fringe for his show You've Changed.
 At the 2013 Melbourne Comedy Festival, Amos was hand-selected by the Melbourne International Comedy Festival for the prestigious "Comedy Zone".
 In 2014, he was nominated for the MICF "Best Newcomer" award.

-He has toured with Jim Jefferies and Forrest Shaw since 2014.
+He has toured with Jim Jefferies since 2014.